LG refrigerator water dispenser not working - Simple Solutions

 Image source:lg.com

 Peep that water filter head, you know, the part where the filter connects to.
-Give it a good once-over, and see if there are any cracks, damage, or wear and tear going on.
+Give it a good once-over, and see if there are any cracks, damage, or wear and tear on water filter head.

 Make sure that filter head ain’t gone rogue, you dig?
 It should be locked down tight, not all loose and detached like a rebel without a cause.